Report Copyright Infringement on Pinata

 If we receive valid DMCA Counter Notification that meets the above criteria, we will forward a copy to the person who filed the original DMCA Notice.
 If we do not receive notice within 10 business days that the person who submitted the DMCA Notice is seeking a court order to prevent the infringement of the content at issue, we will replace or re-enable access to the content that was removed.

-If you have any questions about this DMCA, please contact us at email@example.com.
+If you have any questions about these terms & conditions, please contact us at email@example.com